-PREREQUISITE: OAD 212 with minimum grade of "C" or permission of instructor.
+PREREQUISITE: OAD 212 with minimum grade of "C" or permission of instructor and exemption from placement testing or appropriate placement scores in reading.

 This course is designed to develop skills in the transcription of documents generated in the medical office through classroom instruction and outside lab.
 Emphasis is on diagnostic studies, and laboratory, radiology, and pathology reports.
 Upon completion, the student should be able to demonstrate proficiency in the preparation of a variety of reports and forms used in the medical environment.